Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

         duel
          iff we tie a hatrick
           reboot, and switch lives
-           iff we tie a hatrick on the same weekday we both move at the same ttime
+           iff we tie a hatrick on the same weekday on the same monthday on the same yearday we both move at the same ttime
              …
            …